-- (1) The investment is to fulfill a specific investment strategy need or to replace a current mandate. - (2) The investment provides the Fund with an equivalent or superior rate of return for a similar investment with a similar time horizon and similar risk. - (3) The cost does not exceed the fair market value at the time of investment. - (4) The investment meets all the typical criteria for investment as defined within this Policy.
+- A) The investment is to fulfill a specific investment strategy need or to replace a planned or recent termination of a current mandate. - B) The investment provides the Fund with an equivalent or superior rate of return for a similar investment with a similar time horizon and similar risk. - C) The investment management fees do not exceed industry standard at the time of investment. - D) The investment meets all the typical criteria for investment as defined within this Policy.